ModelTC/llmc/README.md

 - [x] [LLM.int8()](https://arxiv.org/abs/2208.07339)
 - [x] [HQQ](https://mobiusml.github.io/hqq_blog/)

-We provide an overview table of the quantization algorithms in this tools above as follows (We split algorithms in their original paper into a finer granularity as ``algorithm``):
+We provide an overview table of the quantization algorithms in this tool as follows (We split algorithms in their original paper into a finer granularity as ``Algorithm`` in the table):

 ![quant](./imgs/quant.png)

 ### Pruning

-This part is coming soon.🚀
+This part is coming soon🚀.

 ## TODO List